GOALS OF APOTHEISM

 Humility and Honesty in Self-Knowledge

 Confucius once remarked that true knowledge is saying you know something when you know it and saying that you do not know something when you do not know it.
 He emphasized self-awareness in your ignorance and that knowing the extent of your ignorance is true knowledge.
 The Sages became acutely aware of their own strengths and weaknesses and used them to aid in their teachings.
-Thus, we strive to always be honest with ourselves and affirm that we have all the answers.
+Thus, we strive to always be honest with ourselves and affirm that we do not have all the answers.

 Passion for Knowledge with Pristine Openness